gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/Schedule.md

 # Schedule Template

-The Schedule template is used in providing schedule information for the client to display on the client's screen.
-When the user creates a schedule on the calendar, CIC sends the schedule information to the client, in the form of the Schedule template.
+The Schedule template is used in providing schedule information for the client to display on the client screen.
+When the user creates a schedule on the calendar, CIC sends the schedule information to the client in the form of the Schedule template.

 <div class="note">
 <p><strong>Note!</strong></p>
-<p>The following is the restrictions in using schedule:</p>
+<p>The following restrictions apply when using the Schedule template:</p>
 <ul>
-  <li>To register, modify or delete the account for calendar, the user must use the Clova app.</li>
+  <li>To register, modify, or delete the account for calendar, the user must use the Clova app.</li>
   <li>Voice requests can be used only to add a schedule or to check a list of schedules.</li>
   <li>To modify or delete a schedule, the user must use the Clova app.</li>
 </ul>